 About the conference

-- the evidence base for effective home economics without borders.
+- open up the evidence base for these critical agendas

 - home economics and allied professionals

-- tertiary educators, teachers, tertiary students and other educators of home economics, social education, food and nutrition, textiles, families
+- teachers, tertiary educators and tertiary students; and other educators in home economics, social education, food and nutrition, textiles, and families

-- individuals and organisations with an interest in wellbeing of individuals and families as they pertain to everyday practices
+- individuals and representatives of organisations interested in individual, family and/or planetary wellbeing as it pertains to everyday practices

 Conference management and sponsorship enquiries